HarryBeadle/speedcrunch/doc/manual/reference/statistical.rst

 .. function:: binommean(N; p)

-    Mean (expectation) value of the given binomial distriution.
+    Mean (expectation) value of the given binomial distribution.

-    The function computes the expected number of successes when an experiment is performed `N` times, and each succeeds independently with probability `p`.
+    The function computes the expected number of successes when an experiment is performed `N` times, each successful independently with probability `p`.
 The result will simply be given by `N * p`.

 .. function:: binomvar(N; p)